tknie/flynn/README.md

 ## Introduction

 The `github.com/tknie/flynn` package contains an inbetween layer to access multiple types of databases with the same API.
-Move to other database types would not lead to change the inbetween layer.
+Move to another database types would not lead to change the inbetween layer.
 Copying of data between different database engine should be possible.

 There should be no difference if the database is a SQL or a NoSQL database.

-A list of data recrods should be able to be inserted or updated in one call.
+A list of data records should be able to be inserted or updated in one call.
 May be as transaction or in an atomic matter.

 In advance real main database functionality should be contained like: